franck-paul/socialShare/README.md

 This plugin adds social share buttons to posts and/or pages, for:

-Twitter, Facebook, Google+, LinkedIn, Mastodon social networks and by mail.
+Twitter, Facebook, Google+, LinkedIn, Mastodon, Bluesky social networks and by mail.

 Markup
 ------